Frequently Asked Questions

 We understand that at the time the scholarship applications are submitted, students don’t necessarily know if they’ve been accepted or are still interested in attending some or all of the colleges to which they have applied.

-During the interview in April, we review the list that students provided in their application and confirm whether they were accepted or not and the amount of financial aid they received.
+During the interview, we review the list that students provided in their application and confirm whether they were accepted or not, and the amount of financial aid they received.

 We ask all students whether their first choice of college has changed and note any changes.
 We use this information to communicate and coordinate with colleges to make decisions about the amount of financial aid we intend to award to students.

-For example, if a student receives a FULL NEED scholarship to Stonehill College valued at $25,000 and then decides to go to a college that doesn’t partner with us, like Yale, we would make the best effort to provide a scholarship award to attend Yale, but it would not be in the amount of the $25,000 scholarship to attend Stonehill.
-On the other hand, if we award a scholarship to a student wishing to attend Yale for $5,000 and, after the award is made, the student then decides he/she wants to attend Stonehill College, the student would not be entitled to receive a FULL NEED scholarship.
+For example, if a student receives a scholarship to Stonehill College valued at $20,000 and then decides to go to a college that doesn’t partner with us, like UConn, we would make the best effort to provide a scholarship award to attend UConn, but it would not be in the amount of the $20,000 scholarship to attend Stonehill.
+Another example would be if we award a scholarship for $5,000 to a student wishing to attend UConn and, after the award is made, the student then decides he/she wants to attend Stonehill College, the student would not be entitled to receive more than our original award to UConn.

 The amount of any adjustments to scholarship awards made in these situations would depend on specific circumstances at the time and would be made using the sole discretion of The Thomas and Elsie Deeley Foundation Board of Directors.